ACM20121 Certificate II in Animal Care (HSC)

 • Must be in Stage 6 at school

-• Students are expected to attend all classroom lessons & practical days
+• Students are expected to attend all classroom lessons and practical days

-• Students must be an Australian Citizen, Permanent Resident or New Zealand Citizen
+• Students must be an Australian Citizen, Australian Permanent Resident or New Zealand Citizen residing in Australia

-• Students must be able to make their own way to and from Taronga Zoo Sydney.
-Public transport is available to the zoo by trains, ferries or buses
+• Students must be able to make their own way to and from Taronga Western Plains Zoo Dubbo .

 • Students must have written permission from their school principal/careers advisor to participate in the course